Skip to content

 The Aprilia RSV4 comes with a powerful liquid cooled 999.6cc engine that is capable of helping the bike reach a top speed of 177.7 mph or 286 km/h.
 It also generates 201 worth of horsepower @rpm of 13,000.

 Maximum torque is set at 115.2 Nm.
 All this power is delivered courtesy of a six speed manual gearbox.
-The Aprilia RSV4 is superlight at 170 kg and this contributes immensely to its agility and excellent handling.
+The Aprilia RSV4 is superlight at 170 kg, contributing immensely to its agility and excellent handling.

 When it comes to the bike electronics nothing has been spared.
 You get engine mapping settings, Aprilia Performance control ride system, traction control, quick shifter, wheelie control and an innovative Aprilia electronic engine management system.